Nyanza, Rwanda: Information for tourists

 Nyanza has two banks: The Bank of Kigali located in a high rise building, on the road into town, and the Banque Populaire du Rwanda (BPR) located on the road from Nyanza town to King's Palace and across from the Heritage Hotel.
 Both banks have ATMs.
 Nyanza has a hospital, a few clinics and several pharmacies.
 Its outdoor market has a fruit and vegetable section, a large section of beans and a section where vendors sell live chickens and rabbits.
 There are also sections for hardware, fabric, shoe repair, tailors, second hand clothing, shoes, cell phone and watch repair, kitchenware, bedding, farming implements, flour, sugar and oil.
 There is also an area where the tailors and seamstresses work at their sewing machines.
 Vendors also sell backpacks and personal care items.
 On the streets around the market are several small office supply stores and stores selling food, gifts, cell phones and sundries.
 On the streets seated under brightly colored umbrellas are the many sellers of cell phone air time (MTN, TIGO or Airtel).
-There is also an MTN store.
-There are several shops where men and women can rent wedding clothing, as well as the popular women's umushanana, which is worn for festive occasions.
-There are several driving schools.
-There is a Kobil petrol station in the center of town across from the Heritage Hotel, and at least two petrol stations just outside of the town.

 Nyanza town has at least two institutions of higher education: the University of Lay Adventists of Kigali (UNILAK), on the road into Nyanza, and the Institute of Legal Practice and Development (ILPD), located on the road to the King's Palace at the intersection of the Avenue des Sports.
 ILPD hosts a six-month residential post-graduate diploma course, offering practical legal education for law school graduates.
 It also hosts short (usually one week or less) residential continuing education classes in law or law-related subjects for judges, lawyers, bailiffs and others.
 Students at ILPD come from many countries, including Rwanda, Uganda, Ghana, The Gambia, Cameroon, South Sudan and Kenya.
-Across the street from the Institute is a small strip mall with several tiny restaurants (serving food and drink), a driving school and a tiny office supply store.